Melina Winterton, MPH

 Dr. Christina Tam is a part-time BCC faculty member and an Associate Scientist with the Alcohol Research Group of the Public Health Institute.
 Her substantive interests include examining social determinants that contribute to racial/ethnic health disparities in health risk behaviors including substance use.
 Dr. Tam hopes to use her research to engage with community organizations to create meaningful interventions for health and social equity.

 Yamini Oseguera-Bhatnagar, MPH

 Yamini is a convener, strategist and organizer who has been working in public health since 2007.
 Yamini’s background ranges from youth development to women’s health, reproductive rights advocacy, racial & gender justice.
 She is passionate about supporting the resilience of communities locally and worldwide.
-She is a UC Berkeley alum and is currently pursuing a Masters in Public Health at San Francisco State University.
+She is a UC Berkeley alum and earned her Masters in Public Health from San Francisco State University.